18 Resources For Product Marketers Who Need To Improve Their Content

 - How to Write a Persuasive Case Study Without Any Numbers by Joel Klettke.
 It’s a common challenge, isn’t it?
 You know that numbers and data help make the best case study.
 But you haven’t got any (or the client won’t allow you to use their data).
 My friend Joel gives a great overview of what to do then, and create a compelling case study without any numbers.
 (In fact, check out his company’s blog.
 It’s filled to the brim with great case study advice).

 - How to Write a Case Study: The Ultimate Guide & Template by Amanda Zantal-Wiener.
 I admit, I’m not a big fan of anything “ultimate guide.”
 But the “templates” part of the headline is quite tempting, isn’t it?
 And if you’re stuck with getting started, these frameworks will offer the opportunity to create a case study quickly.
+Also, another great resource to check out is G2Crowd’s Ultimate Guide to Creating a Case Study.

 - Case Study Tips: Interview Questions by Writtent.
 I’m sure you know, the quality of your case study will largely depend on what questions you’ll ask the client.
 And this post lists some question examples you should ask.